Line (software): Storage and viewing of user data on servers of overseas outsourcing companies in South Korea, China, and other countries

 Line Digital Technology (Shanghai) Limited, a subsidiary of Line Plus Corporation in Dalian, develops internal tools, AI features, and various functionalities available in the Line app.
 They also monitor servers, networks, and PC terminals under their jurisdiction for unauthorized access.
 During software development, the security team checks the source code and conducts security tests to prevent unauthorized programs from being included.

-Naver China, a Chinese subsidiary of Naver Corporation that handles Line;s outsourcing work, is responsible for monitoring chat texts, Line official accounts, and timeline content for users outside Japan, Taiwan, Thailand, and Indonesia who have been "reported" by other users.
+Naver China, a Chinese subsidiary of Naver Corporation that handles Lines outsourcing work, is responsible for monitoring chat texts, Line official accounts, and timeline content for users outside Japan, Taiwan, Thailand, and Indonesia who have been "reported" by other users.

 Line's domestic subsidiary, Line Fukuoka, and a major outsourcing company group in China monitor around 18,000 timeline posts and 74,000 open chat messages daily.
 Texts reported for spam or nuisance behavior in user chats between Japanese users are uploaded in plain text from user devices to servers and are monitored by Line Fukuoka.

 Line is used by the Japanese government and local municipalities for providing administrative services and COVID-19 notifications.
 In response to the reports, the Ministry of Internal Affairs and Communications announced on March 19 that it would temporarily suspend the use of Line services and request local governments to investigate their usage.
 On March 17, Fukuoka City confirmed with Line Fukuoka that personal information entered by citizens and chat content were not among the data accessible to Chinese contractors, and that the situation was not such that any access was possible.
 Therefore, the city decided to continue using the service for administrative purposes.
 On March 25, Hyogo Prefecture confirmed with Line Corporation that no unauthorized access or data leaks had occurred and decided to continue using Line for COVID-19-related services.
 Osaka City resumed services on Line that do not handle confidential information starting April 1.

 On April 9, 2021, Akira Amari, a member of the Liberal Democratic Party of Japan, stated that Line and its parent company Z Holdings had promised to implement measures such as adopting a cybersecurity system based on the U.S. National Institute of Standards and Technology SP800-171 level and limiting data management to countries with information protection rules equivalent to Japan's.
 The domestic transfer of user information is scheduled to be completed by 2024.